Table of Contents

 Most divorce lawyers charge their clients by the hour and require you to put down a sum of money, called a retainer, from which they withdraw money every month as they do work.
 The fee and retainer amounts are not set by law and therefore they can vary significantly.

 It isn’t easy to talk about money for most people, but this is a discussion you can’t avoid, so get it out of the way sooner rather than later.
-Attorney fees is a great subject to raise in an initial phone call with each attorney.
+Attorney fees are a great subject to raise in an initial phone call with each attorney.

-Have a fee range in mind but be realistic: divorce counsel is expensive and you don’t want cut-rate representation.
+Have a cost range in mind but be realistic: divorce counsel is expensive and you don’t want cut-rate representation.
 Once you get the fee information, ask about the possibility that the court will order your spouse to cover your attorney fees at least until the property division.

 If an attorney is really out of your price range, don’t waste your time on further interviews with him or her.
-Move on to lower cost lawyers.
+Move on to lower-cost lawyers.
 Understand, however, that a less expensive lawyer could cost you more in the end either because they have to spend time researching issues that are already known by an experienced divorce attorney or you receive a less than fair ruling because the attorney lacked the advocacy and preparation skills of the more expensive divorce attorney.